Hobart Paving

 "Hobart Paving" is a song by British pop group Saint Etienne from their second album, So Tough (1993).
 It was released by Heavenly Records on 11 May 1993 as a double A-side with the band's cover of "Who Do You Think You Are", originally released in 1974 by Jigsaw and a hit for Candlewick Green.
-It reached number 23 on the UK Singles Chart.
+It reached number 23 on the UK Singles Chart and number ten on the UK Dance Singles Chart by Music Week.

 Lyrics

 The song describes an unhappy woman, using characteristically surreal images such as "Rain falls like Elvis tears" and "Just like a harpsichordist she moves".
 The apparently meaningless title appears in the song's chorus: "Hobart paving, don't you think that's it's time, / On this platform with the drizzle in my eyes?"
 The title may derive from a construction firm called Hobart Paving Company Limited in the town of Croydon, where two of the band members grew up.

 Critical reception

-Stephen Thomas Erlewine from AllMusic named the song a "stand out" from the So Tough album.
+Stephen Thomas Erlewine from AllMusic named "Hobart Paving" a "stand out" from the So Tough album.
 In his weekly UK chart commentary, James Masterton viewed it as "being a fairly average track".
-Armond White from Rolling Stone noted that one of Saint Etienne's "cast of characters", Hobart, "inhabit a lovelorn ballad".
+Dave Simpson from Melody Maker praised it as "an absolute gem", remarking its "magnificently eerie melody and Sarah's almost unbearably poignant vocal."
+Ted Kessler from NME viewed it as "wishy-washy piffle (where's the SONG??)".
+Armond White from Rolling Stone noted that 'Hobart', one of Saint Etienne's "cast of characters", "inhabit a lovelorn ballad".
+Roy Wilkinson from Select felt the single "emphasise the way they can be soothingly pastoral and quietly urban in the same song".
+Another Select editor, Andrew Harrison, wrote that it "recasts Sarah as a divorcee Julie Christie with the beautifully gauche lines 'Rain falls/Just like Elvis did'".
+Jonathan Bernstein from Spin named it a "time-capsule classic".